 Restaging after neoadjuvant treatment is done to plan the surgical approach and, increasingly, to determine if additional therapy or resection can be avoided for select patients.
 Future and ongoing trials will help to answer these questions (see Wait-and-See Nonoperative Approach for Clinical Complete Responders and Preoperative Chemotherapy Without Chemoradiation, below).
 MRI, CT, and EUS are the most commonly used modalities for restaging after neoadjuvant treatment, but the accuracy of these techniques for determining T stage and lymph node involvement is limited.
-164-172 Advanced functional MRI techniques (ex, dynamic contrast-enhanced MRI, diffusion-weighted MRI) allow for the measurement of microcirculation, vascular permeability, and tissue cellularity and thus may be useful for determining response to neoadjuvant treatment and restaging patients with rectal cancer.
-171,173
+185-193 Advanced functional MRI techniques (eg, dynamic contrast-enhanced MRI, diffusion-weighted MRI) allow for the measurement of microcirculation, vascular permeability, and tissue cellularity and thus may be useful for determining response to neoadjuvant treatment and restaging patients with rectal cancer.
+192,194-196 FDG-PET/CT is also being investigated for its ability to accurately determining response to neoadjuvant treatment.
+195,197